Contributions

 The songs on the single as such are not helpful at all.
 The lead voice is certainly not Bowie.
 Whether or not he's in the backing vocals... who knows?
 So, for the time being, the single is best placed under "Apocrypha".
 My opinion is: there's no Bowie on this record!
 (I put this in broadface to clarify my position on this).

-For a while some people speculated that I Didn't Know How Much could be identical to the song I Never Dreamed, which Bowie definitely recorded with the Kon-Rads in 1963, but in 2018 a snipped from that track surfaced (see here) and showed that the 1963 recording is a completely different song - which further reduces the probability that this single has Bowie on it.
+For a while some people speculated that I Didn't Know How Much could be identical to the song I Never Dreamed, which Bowie definitely recorded with the Kon-Rads in 1963, but in 2018 a snippet from that track surfaced (see here) and showed that the 1963 recording is a completely different song - which further reduces the probability that this single has Bowie on it.

 Tony Steven